Lima Army Tank Plant: 1980s

 In February 1980, the first M1 Abrams rolled out of LATP.
 After a contract the plant began producing the Abrams at a rate of 30 a month.

 Chrysler subsequently sold the Defense subsidiary to General Dynamics in 1982.
 In January 1985, the last M1 rolled off the assembly line, and in October, production began on the improved M1 (IPM1).
 The plant later manufactured the M1A1, with the first pilot vehicle built in August 1985.
 The M1A1 was produced at a rate of 120 a month.

 1990s

 General Dynamics transferred some of the tank maintenance operations to Lima Army Tank Plant when it ended operations at the Detroit Arsenal Tank Plant in December 1996.

 2000s

 In June 2004 the facility was renamed the Joint Systems Manufacturing Center (JSMC) to reflect the decision to manufacture the Expeditionary Fighting Vehicle for the United States Marine Corps there.
-Despite the name change, the plant is still incorrectly referred to as the "Lima Army Tank Plant", although the plant now services all five branches of the US Armed Forces and is now controlled by the Department of Defense, rather than just the army.
+Despite the name change, the plant is still incorrectly referred to as the "Lima Army Tank Plant", although the plant now services all five branches of the US Armed Forces and is now controlled by the Department of Defense, rather than just the United States Army.